-- Prepare for/participate in the Access Planning Meeting (APM) The purpose of the Access Planning Meeting is to engage in an interactive process to discuss with a DRS Counselor submitted documentation and a student’s experience living with and learning with your disability and the kind of barriers you have or are experiencing.
-Through this interactive dialogue, the goal will be to identify appropriate accommodations/services that can be implemented to create equal access for you in the areas where there are or may be anticipated barriers.
-When the accommodations are established, the DRS counselor will share with you how the accommodation is requested and coordinated each quarter and everyone’s role in that process: the role of the DRS office, the role of the student, the role of the professor or Teaching Assistant’s, the role of a staff member within our campus community, etc.
+Step 4: Participate in the Access Planning Meeting (APM).
+The purpose of the Access Planning Meeting is to engage in an interactive process to discuss with a DRS Counselor submitted documentation and a student’s experience living with a disability.
+The goal will be to identify appropriate accommodations and/or auxiliary aids that can be implemented to create equal access in the areas where there are barriers caused by a disability.
+When accommodations are established, the DRS counselor will share how each accommodation is requested and facilitated on a quarterly basis.

-- Follow-up with DRS for questions or concerns regarding your accommodations The DRS staff is dedicated to ensuring the provision of your accommodations and services.
-The UW is big campus and there may be many individuals involved in the process of getting your accommodations in place.
-If you experience any difficulties in obtaining or receiving accommodations, or if any additional accommodations are needed, please follow-up with DRS right away for assistance.
-The nature of a course or program may pose barriers that you and the DRS counselor did not anticipate and you may need to look at alterations or additions to your accommodations.
-It is important that you follow-up with your DRS counselor for further discussions when you are or believe you may be experiencing barriers that would not be addressed with your current accommodations/services.
+Step 6: Communicate with DRS regarding any questions or concerns.
+The DRS staff is dedicated to ensuring the provision of approved accommodations and auxiliary aids.
+The UW is big campus and there may be many individuals involved in the process of getting accommodations in place.
+If a student experiences any difficulties in obtaining or receiving accommodations, or if any additional accommodations are needed, please follow-up with a DRS Counselor right away for assistance.